victor-porcar/Tech-Talk-Arthas-Tool/README.md

 * I’d like to debug / profile the application while running to understand what is going on.

-Arthas process is “attached” to a given running Java application in a way that it can access and manipulate the JVM running the Java app.
+Arthas process is “attached” to a given running Java application in a way that it can access and manipulate the JVM running the Java app.</br>
-Arthas and the JVM must be running in the same machine.
+NOTE: Arthas and the JVM must be running in the same machine.
 It does not allow to “attach” remotely.

-Once attached, Arthas will offer a console to enter Arthas commands.
-There are more than 45 available  [commands](https://arthas.aliyun.com/en/doc/commands.html), although in this tech talk only a small selection will be explained
+Once attached, Arthas will offer a console to enter Arthas [commands](https://arthas.aliyun.com/en/doc/commands.html).
+There are more than 45 available, although in this tech talk only a small selection will be explained

-Besides, in this document two utility files are attached to use it easily in Kubernetes (see its usage later):
+Besides, in this tech talk two utility files are used to work easily in Kubernetes (see its usage later):

 * [kubernetes_arthas_execution.sh](./kubernetes_arthas_execution.sh)
 * [kubernetes_file_upload.sh](./kubernetes_file_upload.sh)